Preetpatel30112002/Product_Metadata_Prediction-CodeMonkAssignment-/README.md

-# Fashion Product Attribute Prediction
+# Fashion Product Attribute/Metadata Prediction

 This project involves training a deep learning model to predict the attributes of fashion products, such as color, type, season, and gender, based on product images.
 The model is deployed using Flask and Streamlit for easy interaction.